 Tips for Handling an Out-of-Town Job Interview

-Job interviews can be stressful on their own, but when you have to travel for out of town or out of state for an interview, the experience can become even more intense.
-You need to figure out the logistics of traveling in addition to planning how you'll make the best impression on your interviewer.
+Job interviews can be stressful on their own, but when you have to travel out of town or out of state for an interview, the experience becomes even more intense.
+For an out-of-town interview, you need to figure out travel logistics as well as planning how you'll make the best impression on your interviewer.

-When traveling for an interview, it's important to make enough time for your interview preparation and arranging your travel plans.
+If you're traveling for an interview, you'll need to set aside time for your interview preparation and to arrange your travel plans.
 You don't want to skimp on anything or force yourself into feeling rushed because you didn't give yourself enough time to prepare.

-- Prepare thoroughly for the interview.
+- Prepare thoroughly.
 Treat this interview like you would any other.
-Rehearse interview questions and answers, research the company beforehand and make sure you have what you need for the interview.
+Rehearse interview questions and answers, research the company beforehand, and make sure you have what you need for the interview.

 - Figure out your travel expenses before you make the commitment to go.
 Not sure who will pay for your travel?
 If you don't have any information about who's paying when you are asked to travel for an interview, it is acceptable to ask if the company will be making the travel arrangements for you.
 If not, ask if there is a possibility of being reimbursed for all or part of the costs you would incur to get to the interview.

 - Be economical.
-If you're doing the booking and your potential employer is paying for your expenses, don't go hog-wild on their dime.
-Find an inexpensive flight, book a standard hotel room and keep your room charges to the bare minimum.
+If you're doing the booking and your potential employer is paying for your expenses, don't be extravagant on their dime.
+Find an inexpensive flight, book a standard hotel room, and keep your room charges to the bare minimum.
 It doesn't hurt to ask your interviewer if they have any suggestions for their preferred airline or hotel.

 - Give yourself a time cushion.
 Whether you're traveling by car, bus, train, or airplane, don't cut it close when it comes to time.
 Give yourself more time than you think you need to get there because being late is a surefire way to blow the interview.
 If you're flying, arrive at the airport two hours ahead of your boarding time; if you're taking the bus or train, give yourself an hour.

 - Consider arriving a day ahead of time.
 If punctuality is a problem for you and you have a long way to travel, consider arriving the night before your interview.
-That will also ensure that you are well rested and ready to do your best.
+This is particularly recommended if you're traveling across time zones.
+Arriving a day early will also ensure that you are well-rested and ready to do your best.

 - Stay professional during your trip.
 Even if you have a few days to spare, it's not a good idea to go out drinking the night before your interview—no matter how fun the new area might be.
 Instead, rest up as you would before any other interview.